 That was the point Daniel was trying to make.
 In Mexico, “we eat a lot of lead because of pottery.”

 How much of the traditional pottery produced in Mexico (and used in many homes and restaurants) is lead free?
-Watch the video to find out, and listen to Daniel tell the story of Baby X, who was born with a blood lead level of 40 micrograms per deciliter (µg/dL)!
+Watch the video (link below) to find out, and listen to Daniel tell the story of Baby X, who was born with a blood lead level of 40 micrograms per deciliter (µg/dL)!
 The CDC recommends health intervention at levels above 5 µg/dL–the newborn Baby X was eight times over that limit.

 Brazil: South To south cooperation